ChristianAkrouche/data-analytics-project-/README.md

 **Dataset1:**
 ❌Reliable: The data is unbiased, but it has a small sample size meaning it may not accurately represent the broader population or phenomenon being studied.
 ✔️Original: That data was gathered by my colleague and I, meaning it is first-party data.
-✔️Comprehensive: The data contains the needed information in the contex of this study.
+✔️Comprehensive: The data contains the needed information in the context of this study.
 ✔️Curent: The data is recent (2022).
 ✔️Cited: The data is cited

 **Dataset2:**
 ✔️Reliable: The data is unbiased and has a large sample size making up for the first dataset.
 ✔️Original: The data is data sourced from the Office for National Statistics (ONS), this would be considered second-party data.
-✔️Comprehensive: The data contains the needed information in the contex of this study.
+✔️Comprehensive: The data contains the needed information in the context of this study.
 ✔️Curent: The data is recent (2021).
 ✔️Cited: The data is cited(Office for National Statistics (ONS)), which is a trusted and well-known organization.